“People with clear, written goals, accomplish far more in a shorter period of time than people without them could ever imagine.”

-Each quarter I spend 1 full day with other like minded entrepreneurs in a classroom like setting going over the material for that day.
+Each quarter, I spend a full day with other like-minded entrepreneurs in a classroom-like setting, going over the material for that day.

-Before we get started we celebrate or “wins” for the previous quarter helping us recognize everything we’ve accomplished in the past 90 days.
+Before we get started, we celebrate our “wins” for the previous quarter, helping us recognize everything we’ve accomplished in the past 90 days.

-The next part is what I want to focus on today.
+The next part that we talk about is what I want to focus on today.

-I thought by publishing my goals as blog posts that I would stay committed and achieve more.
+I thought that by publishing my goals as blog posts, I would stay committed and achieve more.

 Guess what happened?